-If you’re looking for something to do or someplace to go on Christmas Day (December 25, 2013), you’ll find many venues and merchants closed for the holiday.
+If you’re looking for something to do or someplace to go on Christmas Day (December 25), you’ll find many venues and merchants closed for the holiday.
 So here’s a list of savvy suggestions for things to do, including a few venues actually open in San Francisco on Christmas.
 Please double check with the venues for any changes before you head out.

-Wander around the San Francisco Zoo.
+- Wander around the San Francisco Zoo.
 The SF Zoo is open 365 days a year, including Christmas (10am – 4pm).
 Savvy tip: During the Zoo’s usual feeding hours, you will mostly likely catch the zookeepers feeding special holiday treats to the penguins (10:30am and 3:30pm), grizzly bears (11:30am), pelicans (3pm), and giraffes (4:30pm).
 Last year’s treat sitings included zoocicles, snowmen, ice towers, and holiday wrapped goodie boxes with bows.

-Take a self-guided Christmas tree tour.
+- Take a self-guided Christmas tree tour.
 Visit the giant San Francisco Christmas trees at Macy’s, Union Square, the Presidio, Ghirardelli Square, and Pier 39.

-Dine out.
-You’ll find at least 69 San Francisco restaurants open Christmas Day, according to Open Table.
+- Dine out.
+You’ll find dozens of San Francisco Bay Area restaurants serving special Christmas Day dinners, according to OpenTable.com.
 The website lets you sort by price, district, time of day, type of cuisine, and can make reservations right there online.